basham/swit-workshop-writing/slides.md

 > Try to <u>search for the article</u> or <u>explore articles by category</u>.

 Notes:
-The page not found error is common.
-Don't display "404" or blame the user for landing on a page that doesn't exist.
+The "page not found" error is common.
+Don't display only "404".
+Don't blame the user for landing on a page that doesn't exist.
 Instead, be personal and direct.
 Say something like "We couldn't find the article you're looking for."
 Then use the features of the site to help them to find the article or explore other areas that could help them make progress.
 It could say "Try to search for the article or explore articles by category."